FauthD/SKR3SermoonD1Klipper/README.md

 Even the Z-Tild option works very nice.
 Z Axis is silent (one reason I did all this, the original drivers for Z are very noisy).

 X and Y axis have some resonances when they move fast.
+Turning stealthchop on reduced the resonances a lot.

 Extruder works and is calibrated.

 Bed mesh works (I am not happy with my bed yet).

-A test with an RGB ring was succesful.
+A test with an LED RGB ring was succesful.

+Note: I had issues with the Z axes (suddenly lots of noise, intermediatly running in wrong direction).
+To hunt this I added an extra SKR 3 E3 mini board for the Z Axes (Klipper is so flexible).

+At the end it turned out that the (new) cables to the steppers are faulty and provided not always a good contact.
+After replacing these, all was fine.

+Now I am back to the SKR 3 only.